wang-joseph/wang-joseph/README.md

 <details>
   <summary>
     Let's talk languages!
-If you haven't skipped over like half this README, you'll know that I am a huge fan of Python but Typescript is pretty fun too (more like I've been forced to use it too much).
-Here are some frameworks and languages I know how to use, minus any esoteric ones that I pick up for like 30 minutes and then forget completely (I'm looking at you, 🏁 🍇).
+Here are some frameworks and languages I know how to use, minus any esoteric ones that I pick up for 30 minutes and then forget completely (I'm looking at you, 🏁 🍇).
   </summary>

 <div align="center">